 - January 31, 2021: University of Victoria application deadline.

 - If you are planning to apply for student housing, application usually starts now.

-- If you applied to the University of Victoria, self-report your marks.
+- If you applied to the University of Victoria, self-report your marks between Feb.
+15 and March 15.
 See the UVIC website for details.

-- February 20: Capstone Action Step #3 and Mentor Log #3 are due.
+- February 29: Capstone Activity Log #3 is due.

 - March 9: Capstone Project approval deadline.

-- April 1, 8, and 14: Capstone Student Presentations.
+- April 7 to 30: Capstone Student Presentations.
 Students can NOT miss their scheduled time.
-Location: EMCS Library.

 - Applications for some Local scholarships/bursaries are due.
 Check the scholarship/bursary section of the website.

 - Talk to Ms. McLellan or Ms. Williams if you are interested in singing Oh Canada at the Grad Ceremony